plexswap/Plexswap-Docs/get-started/connection-guide.md

 1. PlexSwap will open up.
 If you see a **Connect** button in the top-right tap that and tap **Trust Wallet** from the list.

 {% hint style="warning" %}
 If you find you are unable to connect at step 4, go back to the DApps menu and find "PlexSwap" again.
-Using "Pancake Swap" from the "History" section may result in the same problem.
+Using "Plexswap Swap" from the "History" section may result in the same problem.
 {% endhint %}

 ### iOS